gregv12/fluxtion-server/docs/guide/threading-model.md

-# Guide: Fluxtion Server Threading Model
+# Guide: Mongoose server Threading Model

-This guide explains how Fluxtion Server uses threads to run your event processors, services, event sources, and the built‑in scheduler.
+This guide explains how Mongoose server uses threads to run your event processors, services, event sources, and the built‑in scheduler.
 It focuses on where your code executes, how agents communicate, and how to design components that are correct and performant under the single‑threaded processor model.